 - Obtained development approvals for a new practice facility for a professional sports franchise and helped obtain Economic Development Authority incentives for the project.

-- Represents one of the world’s largest retailers with regard to all aspects of development projects in New Jersey.
+- Represented one of the world’s largest retailers with regard to all aspects of development projects in New Jersey.

-- Represents a national homebuilder with all aspects of its business in Southern New Jersey, including contract preparation, development approvals, due diligence review, environmental review, homeowners associations, DCA registration, and closing transactions.
+- Represents several affordable housing developers with all aspects of their business in Southern New Jersey, including contract preparation, development approvals, due diligence review, environmental review, and closing transactions.

-- Guides municipalities through the process of certification of their Third Round Fair Share Plans.
+- Guides municipalities through the process of redeveloping blighted areas

 - December 2018